Last Updated on November 26, 2024

 Aspies in Germany – school, diagnostics

-I will continue to use the word Aspie as a more convenient and widely used word, referring not only to Asperger’s syndrome, but also related types of autism, for example, high-functioning autism.
+I will use the word Aspie as a more convenient and widely used word, referring not only to Asperger’s syndrome, but also ASD.

-If one very briefly characterize Aspie, they are:
+If one very briefly characterize people with ASD, they are:

 - people overreacting to the environment